Adnan Samad Khan

 Adnan Samad Khan is a Pakistani television actor.
 He is best known for the portrayal of Captain Gulzar in Hum TV's Ehd-e-Wafa for which he received Lux Style Award for Best Emerging Talent.

 Early life and career

-He born in Basti Gaddi, in Taunsa Sharif and he lives in Kot Addu Muzaffarnagar district, He started his showbiz career right after intermediate a graduate of NAPA, Khan started his career from theater.
+Hailing from Taunsa Sharif, Samad Khan lives in Kot Adu.
+He started his showbiz career after intermediate graduation from NAPA, from theater.
 He did theater plays for 4 years before making his on-screen debut.

 He first appeared in a supporting role in ISPR and Momina Duraid's Ehd-e-Wafa where he portrayed a military cadet of Siraki descent who later becomes a Captain.
 Khan received critical praise and many accolades for his performance in the series including the Lux Style Award.